 Subhas Bose had been a unanimous choice as the President of the Congress in 1938.
-In 1939, he decided to stand again - this time as the spokesperson of militant politics and radical groups.
+In 1939, he decided to stand again this time as the spokesperson of militant politics and radical groups.
 Putting forward his candidature on 21 January 1939, Bose said that he represented the 'new ideas, ideologies, problems and programmes' that had emerged with 'the progressive sharpening of the anti-imperialist struggle in India.'
-The presidential elections, he said, should be fought among different candidates 'on the basis of definite problems and programmes.'1 On 24 January, Sardar Patel, Rajendra Prasad, J.B.
-Kripalani and four other members of the Congress Working Committee issued a counter statement, declaring that the talk of ideologies, programmes and policies was irrelevant in the elections of a Congress president since these were evolved by the various Congress bodies such as the AICC and the Working Committee, and that the position of the Congress President was like that of a constitutional head who represented and symbolized the unity and solidarity of the nation.2 With the blessings of Gandhiji, these and other leaders put up Pattabhi Sitaramayya as a candidate for the post.
+The presidential elections, he said, should be fought among different candidates 'on the basis of definite problems and programmes."
+On 24 January, Sardar Patel, Rajendra Prasad, J.B.
+Kripalani and four other members of the Congress Working Committee issued a counter statement, declaring that the talk of ideologies, programmes and policies was irrelevant in the elections of a Congress president since these were evolved by the various Congress bodies such as the AICC and the Working Committee, and that the position of the Congress President was like that of a constitutional head who represented and symbolized the unity and solidarity of the nation.
+With the blessings of Gandhiji, these and other leaders put up Pattabhi Sitaramayya as a candidate for the post.
 Subhas Bose was elected on 29 January by 1580 votes against 1377.
 Gandhiji declared that Sitaramayya's defeat was 'more mine than his.'

 But the election of Bose resolved nothing, it only brought the brewing crisis to a head at the Tripuri session of the Congress.
 There were two major reasons for the crisis.
 One was the line of propaganda adopted by Bose against Sardar Patel and the majority of the top Congress leadership whom he branded as rightists.
-He openly accused them of working for a compromise with the Government on the question of federation, of having even drawn up a list of prospective central ministers and therefore of not wanting a leftist as the president of the Congress 'who may be a thorn in the way of a compromise and may put obstacles in the path of negotiations.'
-He had, therefore, appealed to understanding with the British Government.'
-'The Gandhiists', he wrote, 'did not want to be disturbed in their ministerial and parliamentary work' and 'were at that time opposed to any national struggle.'4
+He openly accused them of working for a compromise with the Government on the question of federation, of having even drawn up a list of prospective central' ministers and therefore of not wanting a leftist as the president of the Congress 'who may be a thorn in the way of a compromise and may put obstacles in the path of negotiations.'
+He had, therefore, appealed to Congressmen to vote for a leftist and 'a genuine antifederationist.'3 In the second part of his autobiography, Subhas put forward his thinking of the period even more crudely: 'As Congress President, the writer did his best to stiffen the opposition of the Congress Party to any compromise with Britain and this caused annoyance in Gandhian circles who were then understanding looking forward to an with the Government.'
+'The Gandhiists', he wrote, 'did not want to be disturbed in their ministerial and parliamentary work' and 'were at that time opposed to any national struggle.'